 Montgomery County Public Schools (MCPS) provides multilingual parent outreach services to ensure that English for Speakers of Other Languages (ESOL) families can fully participate in the educational system and engage in their children's schooling.
-The Language Assistance Services Unit (LASU), under the direction of the Office of Communications, working closely with the Division of ESOL and Bilingual Services, provides timely, high-quality translation and interpretation services to families and schools to minimize cultural and linguistic barriers, promote parent involvement, and build a foundation for students' academic success.
+The Language Assistance Services Unit (LASU), under the direction of the Division of ESOL and Bilingual Services, provides timely, high-quality translation and interpretation services to families and schools to minimize cultural and linguistic barriers, promote parent involvement, and build a foundation for students' academic success.